 - Addicted parenting is linked to increased home accidents for children

-- Due to decreased involvement in the educational setting by substance abusing mothers, the graduation rate of children is reaching only 51%
+- Due to decreased involvement in the educational setting by substance abusing mothers, the graduation rate of their children is only 51%

 - Generational and cyclical addiction increases the propensity for violence and poverty

-- Safety in the workplace.
-The impact of addiction focuses on four major issues: Premature death and fatal accidents; increased injuries and accident rates; high absenteeism rates; and loss of productivity
+- Safety in the workplace is affected by addiction, causing increased rates of premature death and fatal accidents, increased injuries and accident rates, high absenteeism rates, and loss of productivity

-- Strain to the public health systems.
-Addiction correlates to increased incidents of heart disease, certain cancers and increased emergency room visits
+- Addiction correlates to increased incidents of heart disease, certain cancers and increased emergency room visits

-- Addiction and the opiate crisis has accounted for $45 million increase to Ohio’s Foster Care System
+- Addiction and the opiate crisis have accounted for $45 million increase to Ohio’s Foster Care System

-- Burden on the legal and correctional systems.
-The average cost to charge and sentence a person for issues related to addiction are $267,000 per year per person
+- The average cost to charge and sentence a person for issues related to addiction are $267,000 per year per person